Upravit

 Create your first component

-In this tutorial, we demonstrate how to build a linear slider code component that enables users to change the numeric values using a visual slider instead of typing the values in the column.
+In this tutorial, you build a linear slider code component that users can use to change numeric values with a visual slider instead of typing the values in the column.

 Linear input control in a model-driven app.

-The sample code for the completed linear slider code component is available here: PowerApps-Samples/component-framework/LinearInputControl/
+You can find the sample code for the completed linear slider code component at PowerApps-Samples/component-framework/LinearInputControl/.

 Prerequisites

-1. Visual Studio Code (VSCode) (Ensure the Add to PATH option is select)
+1. Visual Studio Code (VSCode) (Ensure the Add to PATH option is selected)

 3. Microsoft Power Platform CLI (Use either Power Platform Tools for Visual Studio Code or Power Platform CLI for Windows)

-4. .NET Build tools by installing one of the following: (At minimum select the workload .NET build tools.)
+4. .NET Build tools by installing one of the following options.
+At minimum, select the workload .NET build tools:

 Note

-You may prefer to use the .NET 6.x SDK instead of the Build Tools for Visual Studio.
-In this case, instead of using msbuild you would use dotnet build.
+You might prefer to use the .NET 6.x SDK instead of the Build Tools for Visual Studio.
+In this case, instead of using msbuild, use dotnet build.

 Tip